JakubValtar/basisu_rs/README.md

 ## Log

 Here I'm writing a log of what I did, problems I encountered, and what I learned.
 Have anything to say or discuss?
 I'd be happy to hear from you, please send me a DM or @ me on Twitter [@JakubValtar](https://twitter.com/jakubvaltar).

+### 23-08-2020

+I implemented UASTC to ETC1 transcoding.
+My results were slightly different from the reference, so I had a look at the refrence transcoder source code to figure out how it calculates subblock averages and weight indices.

 ### 16-08-2020